jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

    - Use `jellyfin-ffmpeg`: `/usr/lib/jellyfin-ffmpeg/ffmpeg -v debug -init_hw_device opencl`

-### Configuring VAAPI acceleration on Debian/Ubuntu from `.deb` packages
+### Configuring VA-API acceleration on Debian/Ubuntu

-Configuring VAAPI on Debian/Ubuntu requires some additional configuration to ensure permissions are correct.
+Configuring VA-API on Debian/Ubuntu requires some additional configuration to ensure permissions are correct.

-To check information about VAAPI on your system install and run `vainfo` from the command line.
+To check information about VA-API on your system install and run `vainfo` from the command line.

    > [!NOTE]
-   > For Intel Comet Lake or newer iGPUs, the legacy i965 VAAPI driver is incompatible with your hardware.
+   > For Intel Comet Lake or newer iGPUs, the legacy i965 VA-API driver is incompatible with your hardware.
    > Please follow the instructions from **Configuring Intel QuickSync(QSV) on Debian/Ubuntu** to get the newer iHD driver.

-1. Configure VAAPI for your system by following the [relevant documentation](https://wiki.archlinux.org/index.php/Hardware_video_acceleration).
+1. Configure VA-API for your system by following the [relevant documentation](https://wiki.archlinux.org/index.php/Hardware_video_acceleration).
 Verify that a `render` device is now present in `/dev/dri`, and note the permissions and group available to write to it, in this case `render`:

     ```sh
     $ ls -l /dev/dri